dagger/dagger/docs/current/api/254103-build-custom-client.md

 </TabItem>
 </Tabs>

-The specified command, in turn, invokes the custom API client, connects to the API endpoint specified in the `DAGGER_SESSION_URL` environment variable, sets a basic auth token with `DAGGER_SESSION_TOKEN` and executes the GraphQL query.
+The specified command, in turn, invokes the custom API client, connects to the API endpoint specified in the `DAGGER_SESSION_URL` environment variable, sets an HTTP Basic authentication  token with `DAGGER_SESSION_TOKEN` and executes the GraphQL query.
 Here is an example of the output:

 ```shell
 buildkitsandbox 5.15.0-53-generic unknown Linux